telerik/kendo-ui-core/docs/intro/installation/markup.md

 ## Configuration

+To configure widgets that are declaratively initialized, you need to be aware of some specifics such as the parsing of the `data` attributes and the AngularJS directives.

+### The data Attributes

-In addition to the `data-role` attribute, the declarative initialization parses other data attributes and passes them as configuration options to the widget constructor.
-For more information on the supported data attributes and on how to bind them to widget events, see the [section on data attributes]({% slug dataattributes_configuration_installation %}).
+In addition to the `data-role` attribute, the declarative initialization parses other `data` attributes and passes them as configuration options to the widget constructor.
+For more information on the supported data attributes and on how to bind them to widget events, refer to the [section on data attributes]({% slug dataattributes_configuration_installation %}).

 ### AngularJS Directives

-The example below refers to the Kendo UI AngularJS AutoComplete directive.
-For more information on the features of the Kendo UI AngularJS directives, see the [introductory article on AngularJS]({% slug angularjs_integration_directives %}).
+The following example refers to the AngularJS directive in the Kendo UI AutoComplete.
+For more information on the features of the Kendo UI AngularJS directives, refer to the [introductory article on AngularJS]({% slug angularjs_integration_directives %}).

 ###### Example